panoptes/panoptes-utils/docker/README.md

 The `bin/panoptes-develop` script is a wrapper that will start up a docker container instance and launce jupyter-lab from `$PANDIR` automatically.

-There are two ways to get the development version.
+There are a few ways to get the development version.

 > Note:  See also https://github.com/panoptes/panoptes-tutorials